Epsom & Ewell Cycle Network

 The Surrey Cycleway

 The Surrey Cycleway is a circular signposted route with six main sections shown below plus links to important towns, including Epsom.
-A leaflet with an outline map of the route and brief descriptions of the places of interest is available from the County Cycling Officer, Surrey County Council, County Hall, Kingston, KT1 2DY.
-It consists of the following sections:
+A map is available in PDF format on Surrey’s web site.

 - Epsom to Boxhill Station (12 km)